SchillV/unikraft-test-suite/README.md

 Some general rules of thumb:
 - Usually the proprietary ltp functions have a standard c counterpart
 - I found it easier to have the original test opened in parallel (they can be found in the "original tests" folder)
+- Some system calls can be called dirrectly as a function (it will throw a compiler warning), while others can be accessed using the syscall.h library.
+This can be determined by checking the system call man page
 - Some test files can not feasibly be made to work independently of the ltp framework

 # The GUI